Amos Hochstein: Advising Congress

-On Capitol Hill, Hochstein first served on the U.S. House Committee on Foreign Affairs staff.
+On Capitol Hill, Hochstein first served on the U.S. House Committee on Foreign Affairs staff from 1994.
 In subsequent years he served in a variety of senior level positions, including the House International Relations Committee, where he served as Senior Policy Advisor.
-In 1997, he later was sent to North Korea to report on the country's economic and military status as well as the progress and opportunities for humanitarian relief efforts.
+In 1997, he was sent to North Korea to report on the country's economic and military status as well as the progress and opportunities for humanitarian aid efforts.

 Later, Hochstein served as the Senior Policy Advisor to the Foreign Affairs Committee of the U.S. House of Representatives.
 Hochstein first served as the principal Democratic staff person on the Economic Policy, Trade & Environment Subcommittee where he oversaw work authorizing Ex-Im Bank, OPIC and USTDA, as well as drafting legislation on export controls and trade-related multilateral organizations and regimes.

 Hochstein also worked as a Senior Policy Advisor to then-Governor Mark Warner, and later as Policy Director for Senator Chris Dodd.
 He joined Dodd's team in the beginning of 2007 and was the Policy Director during his 2008 Presidential campaign.

 Hochstein was also an aide to Representative Sam Gejdenson.
 During his time on Capitol Hill, Hochstein travelled to Iraq and was involved in U.S. back-channel diplomatic discussions to potentially lift U.S. economic sanctions in exchange for the potential resettlement of several thousand Palestinian refugees in Central Iraq.
 Hochstein argued that the economic sanctions had to be maintained while conceding that it was necessary to "humanise" those sanctions.